TomStrong/Com528-Assessment/README.md

 All classes within this application have been documented using Javadocs, and have been written in accordance with Oracle guidelines.
 For further information, click [here](https://www.oracle.com/uk/technical-resources/articles/java/javadoc-tool.html).

-To view these, navigate to the **Com528-AssessmentGroupA7** folder and enter the following into command prompt:
+To generate these, navigate to the **Com528-AssessmentGroupA7** folder and enter the following into command prompt:

 ```
 mvn javadoc:javadoc